Resmaa

 Therapist and clinician specialized in racial trauma and advocating for Somatic Abolitionism.

-Embodied provocateur, multiple-levels thinker, and structural paradigm-shifter Resmaa Menakem (MSW, LICSW, SEP), is an author, agent of change, therapist, and licensed clinical worker specializing in racialized trauma, communal healing, and cultural first aid based in Minneapolis, Minnesota.
-As the originator and leading proponent of Somatic Abolitionism, an embodied antiracist practice for living and culture building, Resmaa is the founder of Justice Leadership Solutions and the Cultural Somatics Institute, and is an educator and coach.
+Embodied provocateur, multiple-levels thinker, and structural paradigm-shifter Resmaa Menakem (MSW, LICSW, SEP), based in Minneapolis, Minnesota, is an author, agent of change, therapist, and licensed clinical worker specializing in racialized trauma, communal healing, and cultural first aid.
+He is an educator and coach, the originator and leading proponent of Somatic Abolitionism – an embodied antiracist practice for living and culture building – and the founder of Justice Leadership Solutions and the Cultural Somatics Institute.
 Working at the intersections of anti-racism, communal healing, and embodied purpose, Resmaa Menakem is the challenging yet compassionate coach we all need in this time of racial reckoning and near-global dysregulation.

 Stay up to date — receive our latest news on programs, events, blog posts and more, straight to your inbox.